LinsySchopman/Python-API-and-GET-Requests/README.md

 # Python-Data-Collection-and-Formatting
-Python scripts used to collect data from API's and other GET requests
+Python scripts used to collect data from API's and other GET requests, as well as cleaning and formatting.